AdobeDocs/commerce-learn.en/help/b2b/quote-validation.md

 ---
-title: Sales Rep initiates the quote
+title: Learn about the validation levels for the B2B quote process
-description: Learn how the sales representative can initiate the quote from the Adobe Commerce admin
+description: Learn how the Adobe Commerce application has strict validation processes to ensure the quoting procedure is valid and consistent
 doc-type: feature video
 audience: all
 role: Admin, User